Skip to contents

 1. Pairwise adjusted Rand indices (across resamplings of the clustering, on average, how similar was every pair of solutions according to the adjusted Rand index?)

-2. Fraction clustered together (what is the average fraction of times that patients who clustered together in the full results clustered together in resampled results?)
+2. Fraction clustered together (what is the average fraction of times that observations who clustered together in the full results clustered together in resampled results?)

 If you can specify a metric or objective function that may tell you how useful a clustering solution will be for your purposes in advance, that makes the cluster selection process much less arbitrary.